Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Increasing Broadband Coverage

 \subsection{Utilizing High-throughput Satellites: Multi-spot Beams and Satellite-terrestrial Cooperation}

-Besides constructing a mesh network using ship-borne BSs and UAVs, satellites can also be exploited to extend the coverage of MCNs.
+In addition to building a mesh network using ship-borne BSs and UAVs, satellites can also be exploited to extend the coverage of MCNs.
 The utilization of satellite communications for maritime coverage has been widely reported in the literature \cite{p705}--\cite{p1011}.
-Although satellite communications have a wide coverage, they are still seriously restricted by their high latency and low data rate.
-In order to enhance broadband coverage of maritime satellites, spot beam and frequency reuse technologies have been studied.
+Although satellite communications have a wide coverage, they are limited by their high latency and low data rate.
+To enhance broadband coverage of maritime satellites, spot beam and frequency reuse technologies have been studied.
 Since a narrower beam width leads to a higher antenna gain, the use of spot beam technologies can increase the spectral efficiency, and allow maritime users to use smaller satellite terminals \cite{p705}--\cite{p712}.
 Further, the use of multi-spot beams allows beams that are far apart to reuse frequency.
-Frequency reuse is an effective way to improve spectral efficiency, but it may bring about strong inter-beam interference due to the non-zero side lobes \cite{p707}.
+Frequency reuse is an effective way to improve spectral efficiency, but it may generate strong inter-beam interference due to the non-zero side lobes \cite{p707}.
 Therefore, side lobe suppression technologies are required for the use of multi-spot beams, and there is a trade-off between the number of spot beams and the distance between frequency-reuse beams \cite{p720}\cite{p719}.
-It should be noted that in the scenario of maritime communications, the density of vessels/platforms/islands is low, while the users are clustered thereon.
+It should be noted that, in maritime communications, the density of vessels/platforms/islands is low, while the users are clustered thereon.
 Therefore, using multi-spot beams is an effective way to enhance broadband coverage for MCNs \cite{p721}\cite{p722}.